bjodah/cinterpol/README.rst

 cInterpol_ is a python extension for optimized interpolation of data series for which each data point one knows the up to N-th order derivative.

-It provides a c:a 5 orders of magnitude faster (albeit less general) version of `scipy.interpolate.PiecewisePolynomial` (on my dual core laptop I get speed-up of 160 000x).
+It provides a close to 6 orders of magnitude faster (albeit less general) version of `scipy.interpolate.PiecewisePolynomial` (my Core i7-3770K give ~800 000x speed-up).

 See examples/perf.py for a quick head-on benchmark between those two (expect a runtime on the order of half a minute).
 The performance is